Cohegen/lazy-landmark-finder/README.md

 ```

 **Note:**
 - The `data/`, `dataset/`, `models/`, and `notebooks/` directories are not included in the repository due to size constraints.
-Please follow the instructions in the README to download or generate these files locally.
+Please follow the instructions in the README to download or generate these files locally which is probably a good option
+-

 ---